fsh/betterdicts/README.md

 Works just like a dict, but has some extra useful methods:

 - invert()

+  Inverts a mapping, turning values into keys and vice-versa.

 - collate(it, type=list)

+  Collects repeated keys into sets or lists depending on the `type` argument.

 - filter(keys=None, values=None)

+  Filters keys, values, or both.

 ## jsdict, njsdict, rjsdict